 Closer to home, ANZ's optional eDine program unlocks discounts of up to 50% at hotels and 20% at restaurants to keep you covered, and with an offer of 75,000 bonus Qantas Points (when you spend $2,500 on eligible purchases in the first three months), you'll be able to fly there in style, without having to pay an annual fee in the first year.

-To further sweeten the deal, new customers who apply before October 31 2017 can earn a bonus 75 Qantas Status Credits when buying and taking a return Qantas flight by February 28 2018, over and above the usual number of status credits awarded in the air.
+To further sweeten the deal, new customers who apply and are approved before January 24 2018 can earn a bonus 75 Qantas Status Credits when buying and taking a return Qantas flight by May 31 2018, over and above the usual number of status credits awarded in the air.

 The offer extends to all paid Qantas domestic and international itineraries which normally earn status credits – even the lowest-cost economy fares on short domestic return flights – so as long as you're flying Qantas rather than on a partner airline or a codeshare flight, you'll be all set.